 1. Win10 Widgets

 This is the only Windows 10 dedicated Rainmeter skin you’re likely to find right now.
 Widgets were removed from Windows with the arrival of Windows 8 and are thus not a part of Windows 10.
 Win10 Widgets looks to fill the gap through Rainmeter.
-This skin perfectly mimics the Windows 10 UI and the widgets look great regardless if you have a light or dark background.
-This is also among the only skins that has variable sizes for its widgets.
+This skin perfectly mimics the Windows 10 UI, and the widgets look great regardless if you have a light or dark background.
+This is also among the only skin that has variable sizes for its widgets.

 Futuristic and yet minimal, TECH-A displays a horde of information, probably more than you can take.
 Apart from displaying information such as per core CPU usage, RAM utilization, and Time & date, it also contains shortcuts.
-The shortcuts lead to system folders, disk partitions and various websites or YouTube channels.
-All of that is contained within and outside a rotating circular core.
+The shortcuts lead to system folders, disk partitions, and various websites or YouTube channels.
+All of that is included within and outside a rotating circular core.
 Any of these components can be easily removed as and how you see fit.

 Harmattan only has one skin to load and there isn’t much you can change about it.
 But it displays almost every bit of information you might need and looks good on Windows 10.
 The transparent background and white text mean it would look good only on darker backgrounds.
 If you’re not someone who wants to be bothered setting up and customizing a skin, this is a good choice.